pinecone-io/pinecone-python-client/CONTRIBUTING.md

 Prerequisites:
 - You must be an employee with access to private Pinecone repositories
 - You must have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running.
-Our code generation script uses a dockerized version of the openapi CLI.
+Our code generation script uses a dockerized version of the OpenAPI CLI.
 - You must have initialized the git submodules under codegen

 ```sh